shaanu22/environment/README.md

-This directory comprises values for codebase repo
+This directory comprises values to be passed into codebase repo